 [AL] • you play so many different roles, what suits you the most?

 [RC] • I have almost been so many things.
 As a kid, I played ice-hockey and was almost great at that but I stopped in college.
-I was picked by an Academy Award actress and director when I was 14 to star in a major Disney movie.
+When I was 14 I tried acting and was for no reason cast in a Disney movie with Bruce Willis.
 For a while that seemed like it could be great.
 I was pretty good at history in college and almost became a lawyer.
 I'm glad I didn't.
 Out of all of those things, my favorite has always been writing and performing music as my hobby.
-I now have the greatest real life job in the world, i've spent the past decade learning how to take care of people who are sick and will be a primary care NP in another year.
+I now have the greatest real life job in the world, i've spent the past decade learning how to take care of people who are sick and will be a primary care NP next year.

 [AL] • who are your inspirations?